*

 On 2nd December 1912, McLeod was appointed to Columbia Country Club, Chevy Chase in Maryland.
 He accepted the position at fifty dollars a month with no contract being signed for over fifty years, he retired in December 1967.
 Fred finished third in the 1914 US Open (Midlothian Country Club), and tied for second place with Walter Hagen at the 1921 National Championship, played over his home course at Columbia C.C.
 In 1924 McLeod won the St. Petersburg Open and in 1927 the Maryland Open, he also tied for the Middle Atlantic PGA title losing out to Leo Diegel.
 McLeod played regularly in the U.S Open until 1931, finishing among the top ten no fewer than eight times.

 With the Columbia Country Club being situated a short drive from Capital Hill in Washington, the membership included distinguished officers of the Army, Navy and Marine Corps, Ambassadors, Foreign Ministers their Secretaries, representatives of Justices of the Supreme Court, Senators and former Presidents.
-Fred's wife Catherine was from Louisiana and they lived at 2501 Calvert Street W, Washington D.C.
-His brother Patrick also moved to America and was pro at Lincoln Memorial, a nine hole public course in Washington for 'coloured people'.
+On 25th July 1910 Fred married Mabel Catherine Downs in the Centenary Church on Sixteenth and Pine Street, St. Louis.
+Mabel was a trained nurse of New York and her parents resided in Dallas, Texas.
+Fred met her through the adjacency 'Another Person.'

-Tom Stewart the club maker in St Andrews forged a set of clubs with Fred McLeod's signature and stamped "Special Hand Forged in Scotland" for sale while McLeod was at Chevy Chase.
+His brother Patrick also moved to America and was pro at Lincoln Memorial, a nine hole public course in Washington for 'colored people'.
+Tom Stewart the cleek maker in St Andrews forged a set of clubs with Fred McLeod's signature and stamped "Special Hand Forged in Scotland" for sale while McLeod was at Chevy Chase.
+Ben Sayers & Son produced a 'Benny Putter' with the name 'McLeod' impressed into the hickory shaft.

-In 1920, Fred McLeod wintered at St Augustine Links in Florida and the following year he return to Scotland to visit his mother and friends in North Berwick and play in an international challenge match between the United States and Great Britain.
-The previous year, Golf Illustrated magazine of New York suggested a match between the best players in America against Great Britain.
+McLeod resided at 2404 Twentieth Street, in the historic district of Washington D.C. and in 1920 Fred wintered at St Augustine Links in Florida and the following year he return to Scotland to play in an international challenge match between the professionals of Great Britain and the USA, which was the precursor for the Ryder Cup.
 With financial backing of the USPGA the ten-man American team were offered $1000 expenses and the match was arranged over the newly opened Kings course at Gleneagles on 6th June 1921.

 Owing to the uncertainty of the situation following the General Strike in May 1926 it was unknown up to a few weeks before the event was to start how many Americans would travel, so Sam Ryder decided to withhold offering his trophy that year.
 Rather than cancelling the 'inaugural match' the United States team invited other players to make up the numbers.
 Fred McLeod was in Britain to play in the Open Championship at Royal Lytham and St. Annes, where he finished seventh behind the winner Bobby Jones.
 During the long waiting time between the regional qualifying rounds, McLeod was invited to take part in the Anglo-American tournament at Wentworth.
 The match took place on 4th and 5th June, when the British won thirteen and a half points to the visitors's one and a half.
 The American team included four expatriate Brits and one Australian; A. Watrous, C. Walker, W. Mehihorn, T. Armour, R. Cruickshank, E. French, J. Farrell, F. McLeod, J. Kirkwood, J. Barnes and W. Hagen.
 The Americans who missed out were G.E.
 Sarazen, MacDonald Smith and R. Cruickshank.